sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/export-missing-pi-points.md

 ### Procedure

-1. In the **PI to OCS Agents** window, select the transfer that contains the unresolved PI points.
+1. In the `PI to OCS Agents` window, select the transfer with the unresolved PI points.
 2. Click the **View Transfer** button on the `Details` pane.
    **Result:** The `Transfer` window opens.
 3. Click the **Export Missing PI Point Ids** button.
    **Result:** A .CSV file that contains a list of missing PI points is saved.